Apple’s iPhone X hits Asia stores as profits soar

-HONG KONG: Apple’s flagship iPhone X hit stores in Asia Friday, as the world’s most valuable company predicted bumper sales despite the handset’s eye-watering price tag and celebrated a surge in profits.
+HONG KONG: Apple profits soared by a fifth as its flagship iPhone X hit stores in Asia Friday, with the company predicting bumper sales despite its eye-watering price tag.

-The device features facial recognition, cordless charging and an edge-to-edge screen made of organic light-emitting diodes used in high-end televisions.

-It marks the 10th anniversary of the first iPhone release and is released in about 50 markets around the world Friday.

-The launch came as Apple announced its net profit rose 19 percent from a year ago to $10.7 billion in the fiscal fourth quarter to September 30.
+Net profit rose 19 percent from a year ago to $10.7 billion in the fiscal fourth quarter to September 30, Apple said.
 Revenues were up 12 percent to $52.6 billion.

+Release of the earnings figures pushed Apple shares up more than three percent to $173.20 and came as iPhone X models began hitting the market in some time zones.

+The flagship handset features facial recognition, cordless charging and an edge-to-edge screen made of organic light-emitting diodes used in high-end televisions.

+It marks the 10th anniversary of the first iPhone release and hits about 50 markets around the world Friday.

 In Hong Kong, buyers who had pre-ordered the phone online queued to pick up their new purchases, saying they were willing to pay for what they saw as a landmark model.